giuliachiola/super-blog-content/til/nodejs/start-npm-project.md

 ---
 title: Start an npm project
 abstract: One command for a fresh and fast start of your project.
-quote: Simplicity is the ultimate sophistication.
+quote: Simplicity is the ultimate sophistication
 quoteAuthor: Leonardo da Vinci

 date: 2020-04-04